Chitralekha-Kumari/Practise/README.md

 # Practise
-This is my first project after completing JavaScript .
+This is my  project after completing JavaScript .